10DLC outbound SMS registration tips

 Call to action and message flow

-Describe the steps customers take to formally opt in and explicitly consent to receiving messages from your brand.
+Clearly outline the steps customers must take to opt in and give explicit consent to receive messages from your brand.
 Consent cannot be assumed.
-If a customer casually messages your number first, their consent cannot be assumed, and they must opt in before continuing any conversation if they haven't already.
+If a customer casually messages your number first, they must explicitly opt-in before continuing any conversation if they haven't already.

 Opt-in disclosures

-All opt-in methods must include a visible and understandable disclosure at the time of opt-in, with the following details:
+All opt-in methods must include a visible and understandable messaging disclosure at the time of opt-in.
+Your messaging disclosure must contain the following details:

-Here are some examples of opt-in methods you can implement, are not limited to:
+Here are some examples of opt-in methods you can implement, and are not limited to:

-Example: Our customers opt in by visiting [link to website's opt-in form].
-They will fill out their contact information and phone number, read and accept the messaging disclaimer, and submit the contact form to opt in.
+Example: "Customers opt in by visiting [link to website's opt-in form].
+They will fill out their phone number, contact information, read the messaging disclosure, check a box agreeing to receive messages from [brand name], and then submit the contact form to opt in."

 If opt-in is collected verbally, you must provide a copy of the script read to the customer.